BrighterCommand/Docs/source/ImplementingDistributedTaskQueue.rst

 -  Offload the work to a distributed task queue, ack the message, and allow the work to complete asynchronously

+Either way you probably return a 202 Accepted to the caller, with a Link header that points to an endpoint where the caller can poll for completion and/or monitor progress.
+This might be a resource you are creating that will return a 404 until it exists, or a progress indicator that indicates how far through the work you are and redirects to the resource once it is complete.
+(You can store progress in a backing store, perhaps using a distributed cache such as Redis).

-A problem with the TPL approach is that your operation can only meet the 100ms threshold if your work can be parallelised such that no sub-task takes longer than 100ms.
+There is a problem with the TPL approach is that your operation can only meet the 100ms threshold if your work can be parallelised such that no sub-task takes longer than 100ms.
 Your speed is always constrained by the slowest operation that you need to parallelize.
 If you are I/O bound on a